How Lonnie Johnson Turned A Burst Of Inspiration Into A Best-Selling Invention

 Osmo Helps Your Child Unleash Their Own Creative Ideas

 When asked about the key to his success, Lonnie Johnson said, “Inventing really does come down to perseverance, doing the hard work of identifying the problems, solving the problems, and then moving onto the next step.”
 You can help your child develop the curiosity, creativity and resilience every inventor needs with Osmo.
 Our interactive games for kids promote these skills by presenting kids with challenges that they must overcome using the tools they already have at their disposal.
-Visit our site to explore more educational games for preschoolers, STEM learning games, and creative games that teach core subjects through hands-on play.
+Visit our site to explore more educational games for preschoolers, STEM learning games for kids, and creative games to play that teach core subjects through hands-on play.